-This easy cake with plums is like a buttery pound cake topped with fresh plums, which become soft and sour-sweet as they bake.
+Learn how to make this plain plum cake with this easy recipe!
+It's like a pound cake baked with fresh plums on top, which become soft and sour-sweet as they bake.
 Fresh plums are the perfect flavour contrast for this cake!

 This post is sponsored by Fruits from Chile.
 Chile exports more than 2.6 million tons of fruit annually to more than 100 countries across the globe and we are lucky to have access to plums from Chile so we can bake with plums year round!